Excluding Posts and Category Specific Pages in Wordpress

 Item #4: “There will be an alert on the home page to let users know when the special category page had been recently updated.”

-Item #4 in my list of goals was implemented by using a bit of code from Shaun Andrew’s Wordpress Sticky Post tutorial.
+Item #4 in my list of goals was implemented by using a bit of code from Shaun Andrew’s WordPress Sticky Post tutorial.
 I slightly modified his code to display an image in the sidebar that lets users know that an Off-Topic post was recently posted; Shaun’s original code displays a “sticky post” instead.
 The code resides in my sidebar.php file and looks like this:

 <?php